 Teroldego is a historically significant grape from Trentino which means “the gold of Tyrol.”
 It produces darkly colored wines with ripe red cherry, tar, fresh herb, and slightly vegetal aromas.
 Its bright acidity makes it a versatile food wine.
 Teroldego is also related to Syrah.

-Timorasso is a Piedmontese white grape that yields crisp, high acid and very mineral-forward wines, with white floral aromas, ripe stone fruit, and bright citrus on the palate.
-Its high acidity makes it a white wine that is suitable for aging.
+Timorasso is a Piemontese white grape that yields crisp, high acid, and very mineral-forward wines, with white floral aromas, ripe stone fruit, and bright citrus flavors.
+The high acidity makes it a white wine suitable for ag

 Trebbiano Abruzzese is the correct and official name of the variety, often confused with Bombino Bianco.
-Trebbiano Abruzzese is a real gem, with high quality wines presenting a hint of white flowers and stone fruit on the nose, a creamy mouthfeel, and plenty of acidity with a citrusy minerality.
+Trebbiano Abruzzese is a real gem, producing high-quality wines with a hint of white flowers and stone fruit on the nose, a creamy mouthfeel, and plenty of acidity with a citrusy minerality.
 Characterized by large leaves with five lobes and large long pyramidal bunches, the berries’ color is a deep straw-green when fully ripe.

-Whie Verdeca has an uncertain origin, the grape was named after the green color of its berries.
-Wines can range from quite neutral and herbal, to more aromatic with mixed citrus flavors.
-Verdeca has been increasingly used to make monovarietal wines of distinction and historically was used in the production of vermouth, a popular aperitif in twenthieth- century in Italy.
+White Verdeca has an uncertain origin, and the grape was named after the green color of its berries.
+Wines can range from quite neutral and herbal to more aromatic with mixed citrus flavors.
+Verdeca has been increasingly used to make monovarietal wines of distinction and historically was used in vermouth production, a popular aperitif in the twentieth-century in Italy.

 Verdicchio, as the name suggests was named after the green color of its berries.
-Verdicchio grapes ripen slowly and evenly and always maintain high levels of tartaric acid, meaning that these wines can be crisp and refreshing but also very age- worthy.
-Verdicchio wines are very floral and delicately fruity, and older wines have a distinct flintiness.
+Verdicchio grapes ripen slowly and evenly and always maintain high levels of tartaric acid, meaning that these wines can be crisp and refreshing but are also very age-worthy.
+Verdicchio wines are very floral and delicately fruity, while older wines have a distinct flintiness.
 In both the young and aged expressions, Verdicchio often has a sweet almond-marzipan note.

 Vernaccia di San Gimignano is the name of both the grape and wine produced in Tuscany, and was the first Italian wine to receive a DOC appellation in the late 1960s, earning DOCG status in the early 1990s.
 Wines are usually bright, citrusy, and crisp, showing more of a mineral profile with age.

-Vespolina creates light-red colored wines, with sour red cherry and berry aromas lifted by balsamic notes, roses, violets and spices like pepper on the nose.
-Typically planted in Northern Piedmont around Gattinara and Ghemme.
-Vespolina is typically blended with other grapes, such as Bonarda Piemontese and Nebbiolo.
+Vespolina creates light-red colored wines, with sour cherry and berry aromas lifted by balsamic notes combined with roses, violets, and spice-like pepper on the nose.
+Typically planted in Northern Piemonte around Gattinara and Ghemme, Vespolina is usually blended with other grapes such as Bonarda Piemontese and Nebbiolo.